-Textbook Cost 1 Pivot Point Fundamentals Esthetics Textbook ISBN: 978-1-95862-59-6 \$361.38
+Textbook Cost 1 Pivot Point Fundamentals Esthetics Textbook ISBN: 978-1-95862-59-6 \$361.38 the waxing program does not lead to licensure

 The state of New York approved 75 clock hours for this waxing course.
 Students are expected to complete the course with no more than 10% of the program length in absences and pass the written and practical exam with a minimum of 80%.
 The student will receive a certificate of completion.